The shrimp plant Justicia brandegeana earned its well deserved name from its normally arching, bronze-coppery flowerheads.

 It can display masses of blooms all year and is easy to grow.
 Shrimp plant belongs to the genus Justicia and an evergreen shrub of the family Acanthaceae.

-I always love to see “common plants” displayed and grown in unusual ways.
+I always love to see “common plants” such as the Justicia brandegeana displayed and grown in unusual ways.

 The image above is a shrimp variety from Hort Couture’s St. Lucia Tropical Island Package grown as a tree or topiary form.

 Sometimes, they call golden shrimp plant as yellow shrimp plant or lollipop plant with botanical name of Pachystachys Lutea.
-Although these varieties belongs to same family – Justica, they can’t grow in same hardiness zone.
+Although these varieties belong to same family – Justica, they can’t grow in the same hardiness zone.

-This provides a whole new look and use to this year round blooms out on a deck or patio and hummingbirds love them.
+This provides a whole new set of looks and uses as this year round bloomer enjoys life out on a deck or patio and hummingbirds love them.